Household Hazardous Waste

 Electronic Products Recycling Program

-Residents can cut lawns more frequently thereby eliminating the need to rake up the clippings.
-Leaving clippings on the lawn provides excellent nutrients for the lawn.
+Residents can cut lawns more frequently, which will eliminate the need to rake up grass clippings.
+This will provide excellent nutrients for your lawn.